Artemmkin/Artemmkin.github.io/_posts/2017-03-19-log-shippers-part2.md

 ![400x400](/public/img/logging/fluentd-before.png)

-So they introduced this idea of a [Unified Logging Layer](http://www.fluentd.org/blog/unified-logging-layer) whose goal was to connect various sources of log data to different destination systems (NoSQL databases, HDFS, RDBMs, etc.) and have all the routing, filtering, and aggregation in one single piece of middleware.
+So they introduced this idea of a [Unified Logging Layer](http://www.fluentd.org/blog/unified-logging-layer) whose goal was to connect various sources of log data to different destination systems (NoSQL databases, HDFS, RDBMs, etc.) and have all the routing, filtering, and aggregation in a single piece of middleware.
 This naturally decreases the level of complexity of your logging system.

 ![400x400](/public/img/logging/fluentd-architecture.png)